All growth is not created equal — McKinsey & Company

-It’s never been easier to start a wealth management advisory business and never been harder to grow it.
-Very few investment advisors achieve national size and status without a product or technology edge.
+It has never been easier to start a wealth management advisory business and never harder to grow it.
+Very few advisors achieve national size and status without a product or technology edge.

 Of the approximately three thousand RIAs and OCIOs in the US, only about eighty have managed to accumulate over five billion in AUM.

 According to the Investment Adviser Industry’s snapshot 2022, “most advisers (88.1%) are small businesses with 50 or fewer employees and one or two offices.”

 These small advisors, from $100 million to $5 billion AUM, grew at a compound rate of about 6% over the four-year period from 2017 to 2021.
 The largest advisors on the other hand, those over $100 billion AUM, grew more than twice as fast, 14.9% over the same four years.”